lyricat/loli/readme.md

 ## On the fly router switcher

-    -- a router is just a regular middlware, can be switched anytime -- hence if you are not satisifed with the default loli router, -- you can roll your own.
-You can contribute too. router loli_router
+    -- router is just a regular middlware, can be switched to a -- different one anytime.

+    -- hence if you are not satisifed with the default loli router, -- you can roll your own.
+You can contribute too.

+    router loli_router

 ## Hack integration